 Each series of Notes shall be dated and shall bear interest from their date of delivery and shall mature on the date and in the amount shown on the front cover page hereof.
-The Notes shall bear interest, payable at maturity, at the rate shown on the front cover page hereof.
-Interest on the Notes shall be calculated on the basis of twelve (12) thirty (30) day months in a three hundred sixty (360) day year.
+The Notes shall bear interest, payable at maturity, at the respective rates shown on the front cover page hereof.
+Interest on each series of the Notes shall be calculated on the basis of twelve (12) thirty (30) day months in a three hundred sixty (360) day year.
 The Notes are not subject to redemption prior to their stated maturity dates.

-The Notes will be issued as fully registered notes in book-entry only form, if applicable, and when issued, will be registered in the name of and held by Cede & Co., as nominee of DTC.
-DTC will act as securities depository for the Notes.
-Principal of and interest on the Notes will be payable by the Township or a duly designated paying agent on the date of maturity by wire transfer of immediately available funds to DTC or its nominee.
-Purchases of beneficial interests in the Notes will be made in book-entry only form, without certificates, in denominations of \$5,000, or any integral multiple of \$1,000 in excess thereof, or in such amount necessary to issue the principal amount of the Notes, through book entries made on the books and records of DTC and its participants.
-Under certain circumstances, such beneficial interests in the Notes are exchangeable for one or more fully registered Note certificates in authorized denominations.
+The SEN will be issued in bearer form.
+The BANs will be issued as fully registered notes in bookentry only form, if applicable, and when issued, will be registered in the name of and held by Cede & Co., as nominee of DTC.
+DTC will act as securities depository for the BANs.
+Principal of and interest on the BANs will be payable by the Township or a duly designated paying agent on the date of maturity by wire transfer of immediately available funds to DTC or its nominee.
+Purchases of beneficial interests in the BANs will be made in book-entry only form, without certificates, in denominations of \$5,000, or any integral multiple of \$1,000 in excess thereof, or in such amount necessary to issue the principal amount of the BANs, through book entries made on the books and records of DTC and its participants.
+Under certain circumstances, such beneficial interests in the BANS are exchangeable for one or more fully registered note certificates in authorized denominations.